Rogdham/pyzstd/index.rst

     .. py:staticmethod:: is_seekable_format_file(filename)

-        Check if a file is in valid "Zstandard Seekable Format".
+        Check if a file is a valid "Zstandard Seekable Format" file or 0-size file.

-        It reads/parses the seek table at the end of the file.
+        It parses the seek table at the end of the file, returns ``True`` if no format error.

         :param filename: A file to be checked
         :type filename: File path (str/bytes/PathLike), or file object in reading mode.